Degree Information

 Rituals, Identities, and Belief (RBIF)

-This theme approaches the concept of religion from an interdisciplinary perspective, encouraging students to broaden their personal conception of the term rituals—be they religious ceremonies, trade transactions, or more mundane daily hygiene routines—in order to better understand these dynamic
+This theme approaches the concept of religion from an interdisciplinary perspective, encouraging students to broaden their personal conception of the term rituals—be they religious ceremonies, trade transactions, or more mundane daily hygiene routines—in order to better understand these dynamicprocesses, which help to shape and define human identities and cultures.

 Approved Area Studies Concentration